commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 * Note that bits 6 and 7 in byte 0 map to different buttons on NES and SNES.

 **How to Use:**

+If the default interrupt handler is used:

+1) Call this routine.

+If the default interrupt handler is disabled or replaced:

 1) Call `joystick_scan` to have the system query the joysticks.
 2) Call this routine.